sebastianspicker/chronikwerk/docs/09-security.md

 - HMAC verification for `/ingest` and `/ingest/batch`.
 - Fail-closed behavior when signed mode is required but no secret is configured.
-- SHA-1 and SHA-256 signatures are accepted; prefer SHA-256 for new setups.
+- SHA-256 HMAC signatures are required; SHA-1 is not accepted.

 ### Replay and Duplicate Delivery